 Picking one, however, can be difficult, due to the vast amount of available keyboards on the market and the jargon that comes with them.

-Either way this is my list of a few of the best tenkeyless mechanical keyboards that you can buy today.
+This is my list of the best tenkeyless mechanical keyboards currently available in 2019.

-I have researched across all the big brands to find out which tenkeyless keyboards are worth your attention.
+I have researched across all the big brands to find out which tkl keyboards are worth your attention.
 Having owned many boards myself I have a good understanding of what to look for.

 It is hard to pick one keyboard that stands out, any of the keyboards you see in my list are worth picking up, it is up to you to decide which one you like the best as they are all similar in terms of features.

 I have broken this list down into separate categories as some people have different budgets and preferences.
 You will find the categories separated out below so there should be something in there for everyone.

 A tenkeyless mechanical keyboard provides a few benefits over the usual full size board.
 The first and obvious reason is its portability.
 It is deceptively smaller than you think which is great because it provides you with more room for your mouse.

 If you are not a numbers man and don’t find much use for the numpad then you will thank me later for the extra space you have for swiping in game and general mouse use.

 A personal opinion on the matter is that they look nicer, sharper and more sleek.
 They also make my desk look tidier (notice I said tidier, my desk is a mess).